-Wearwell offers a secondhand program that collects gently used Wearwell clothing and accessories, giving them another home and a second life which we absolutely love.
-Taking accountability for what happens at the end of a garment’s lifecycle is just as important as what happens to it at the beginning of its lifecycle.
+Wearwell offers a secondhand program that collects gently used Wearwell clothing and accessories, giving them another home and life we love.
+Accountability for what happens at the end of a garment’s lifecycle is just as important as what happens to it at the beginning of its lifecycle.

-SmartGlamour is another made-to-order option that we really love, this time from NYC.
-This is an affordable, inclusive and customizable ethical clothing line that embraces people of all shapes, sizes, heights, ages, identities, and styles and we absolutely love what they are doing.
+SmartGlamour is another made-to-order option that we love, this time from NYC.
+This affordable, inclusive, and customizable ethical clothing line embraces people of all shapes, sizes, heights, ages, identities, and styles, and we love what they are doing.

 SmartGlamour — fabrics and materials

 Most of their fabrics are cotton-based, with some spandex for comfort.

 All of their garments are handmade entirely in Brooklyn, NY.
 And to help with sustainability, almost all of their fabrics are purchased from small businesses within the city.